-The applicant is proposing to redevelop the entire Lions site according to a long-term Master Plan.
-Staff reviewed the applicant's initial master plan (Sheet A1.01 in attached plan set), and then worked with the applicant's architect to update the master plan according to these phases (see Sheet A1.01a 'Master Plan Update' in attached plan set):
+The applicant is proposing to redevelop the entire Lions site according to a long-term Master Plan, with phasing (see Sheet A1.01 in Attachment 1) as follows:

-Updated Master Plan - Phases:
+Master Plan - Phases:

-Phase 1 (constructed in the next 2 to 5 years)
+Phase 1 (constructed in the next 2 years)

-- Phase 1A: Birch Replacement.
+Birch Replacement.
 The first overall phase and first Development Permit Application of the Lions redevelopment involves the construction of a 101 unit, eight storey Birch building.
-The new Birch building is to be located in the same area as the previous Birch building, and be connected to the existing Timbers building (to support shared services provision for residents). - Phase 1B: Alder Replacement.
-This eight storey building (with approximately 198 units and located adjacent to 203 Street) is to replace the existing Alder building and also connect to the Timbers building.
+The new Birch building is to be located in the same area as the previous Birch building, and be connected to the existing Timbers building (to support shared services provision for residents).